 WIL 1340AM St. Louis, Missouri

-When I wrote my book, "Pictures on the Prairie: The First Ten Years of Mid-Illinois Broadcasting" I found it difficult to keep the stories of the central Illinois stations confined to central Illinois.
-I found many connections to media companies outside the region to other broadcast stations to those in central Illinois.
+When I wrote my book Pictures on the Prairie: The First Ten Years of Mid-Illinois Broadcasting, I found it difficult to confine the stories of the central Illinois stations to that region.
+I saw many connections to media companies outside the area, other broadcast stations, and those in central Illinois.
 Here is one example of such a connection.

 The Balaban Brothers simply let WIL gradually fall away from being the popular station it was in the late 1950s, leaving it to slowly die in the mid to late 1960s, before being sold.
 1430-AM is now considered to be one of St. Louis' dead frequencies with no station assigned to it.